sipgate/sipgate.io/README.md

-cancel          | The caller hung up before the called party picked up noAnswer        | The called party rejected the call (e.g. through a DND setting) congestion      | The called party could not be reached
+cancel          | The caller hung up before the called party picked up noAnswer        | The called party rejected the call (e.g. through a DND setting) congestion      | The called party could not be reached notFound        | The called number does not exist or called party is offline

 The XML response